Tag Archives: Martin Scorsese

 I like how Scorsese’s film provides a kind of ‘inside look’ at the life of a mob hitman.
 The daily realities, the impact on family and the weight of loyalty.
 Still, a part of me wonders how different The Irishman would be had Scorsese taken the mini-series or multiple part feature film route instead of squeezing so much into one feature.
 I wonder.

-The Irishman is a film to watch because of the great film making team and for a handful of truly memorable, high tension and often humorous scenes that will remind you of just why Scorsese is so highly celebrated.
-Just make sure you’re fully rested though, plus ready to watch and truly listen before committing to the hefty three hours and thirty minutes.
+The Irishman is a film to watch for the great filmmaking team and for a handful of truly memorable, high-tension and often humorous scenes that will remind you of just why Scorsese is so highly celebrated.
+Just make sure you’re fully rested, though, plus ready to watch and truly listen before committing to the hefty run-time.

 G